supertestnet/arkash/README.md

 # What is this?
 This is a step closer to a self-custodial ecash-like experience.
 I've been working on something similar for a while with my Hedgehog project, but a few nights ago I realized that Ark can do the same thing: store funds in such a way that a non-custodial third party can forward it to your recipient or "return to sender," but not take it (Ark servers and Hedgehog servers can both do this).

 The protocol can be summarized thusly: create a secret, and ensure that anyone who knows that secret can use it to withdraw money from a server via LN (with the server's cooperation) or on L1 (without its cooperation).
-Then share two pieces of info with your recipient: the secret, and the server they need to talk to to get the money via LN (in the happy path) or via L1 (in the sad path).
+Then share three pieces of info with your recipient: the secret, the server they need to talk to to get the money via LN (in the happy path), and whatever they need to get the money via L1 (in the sad path).
 Voila!
 This makes the payment asynchronous.
 The recipient needn't be online when the sender creates the payment, and the sender needn't be online when the recipient redeems it.

 # How can I try it?
 Just click here: https://supertestnet.github.io/arkash